SockNastre/BleachPS3-Scripts/README.md

 Drag and drop resFat .bin file onto the script file, it will output (as a text file) the SPK associated with the resFat and also what sections exist within those SPK.

 TO DO: Print more general information about the resFat at the beginning of the text file.

+### spk_unpack.bat / unpack_spk.py
+Drag and drop .spk archives onto the script file, it will unpack the inside contents of the archive.
+Although many of the times these outputted formats are proprietary and require another tool.